Saudi Arabia says 2 oil tankers damaged by 'sabotage' attacks | CBC News

 The announcement by the kingdom's energy minister, Khalid al-Falih, came as the U.S. issued a new warning to sailors and the U.A.E.'s regional allies condemned the reported sabotage Sunday of four ships off the coast of the port city of Fujairah.

 The U.S. has warned ships that "Iran or its proxies" could be targeting maritime traffic in the region.
-America is deploying an aircraft carrier and B-52 bombers to the Persian Gulf to counter alleged threats from Tehran.
+The U.S. is deploying an aircraft carrier and B-52 bombers to the Persian Gulf to counter alleged threats from Tehran.

 Mousavi also warned against any "conspiracy orchestrated by ill-wishers" and "adventurism by foreigners" to undermine the maritime region's stability and security.